What is HIPAA?

-Is 365 Data Centers HIPAA compliant?
+Are 365 Data Centers colocation facilities HIPAA compliant?

 Yes, 365 Data Centers is compliant with the relevant sections of the HIPAA Security Rule across 100% of its colocation facilities.
-A-lign CPAs, a third party auditor, conducted a HIPAA assessment regarding 365 Data Centers’ compliance with the HIPAA Security Rule for the Administrative Safeguards, Technical Safeguards, Organizational Safeguards, Policies and Procedures and Documentation Requirements, and Physical Safeguards.
+A-lign, a third party auditor, conducted a HIPAA assessment regarding 365 Data Centers’ compliance with the HIPAA Security Rule for the Administrative Safeguards, Technical Safeguards, Organizational Safeguards, Policies and Procedures and Documentation Requirements, and Physical Safeguards.

 A-lign concluded that 365 Data Centers had implemented the policies, procedures, and safeguards in compliance with the relevant sections of the HIPAA Security Rule.
 Additionally, A-lign concluded that 365 Data Centers had implemented the appropriate breach reporting procedures as required by the Health Information Technology for Economic and Clinical Health (“HITECH”).

-The scope of the assessment included 365 Data Centers’ colocation facilities in: Buffalo, NY; Chicago, IL; Cleveland, OH; Dallas, TX; Detroit, MI; Emeryville, CA (includes managed hosting services); Indianapolis, IN; Nashville, TN; New York, NY; Philadelphia, PA; Phoenix, AZ; Pittsburgh, PA; Reston, VA; San Jose, CA; Seattle, WA; St. Louis, MO; and Tampa, FL.
+The scope of the assessment included 365 Data Centers’ colocation facilities in: Buffalo, NY; Chicago, IL; Cleveland, OH; Detroit, MI; Emeryville, CA (includes managed hosting services); Indianapolis, IN; Nashville, TN; New York, NY; Philadelphia, PA; Phoenix, AZ; Pittsburgh, PA; Reston, VA; San Jose, CA; Seattle, WA; St. Louis, MO; and Tampa, FL.

-How does HIPAA certification benefit your business?
+How does HIPAA certification benefit our customers?

 365 Data Centers’ compliance with the relevant sections of the HIPAA Security Rule enables covered entities, such as, health care providers, health plans and health care clearing houses, to accelerate their compliance with HIPAA requirements to protect the privacy and security of health information.